-- A. ASCAP grants LICENSEE a non-exclusive Through-to-the-Audience License to perform publicly in the U.S. Territory, by Radio Broadcasting or New Media Transmissions, nondramatic performances of all musical works in the ASCAP Repertory during the Term. - A "through-to-the-audience" license is defined in the ASCAP consent judgment: it covers each intermediary in privity with LICENSEE until the transmission reaches its audience. - B. If you elect to pay a license fee on the blanket basis for your Radio Broadcasting, subject to the election provisions of Paragraphs 6.A and 6.B below, you agree to pay us a license fee of 1.7% of your Revenue Subject to Fee from Radio Broadcasting for each year 2012 through 2016 of the Agreement. - 4.
-License Fee; Minimum Fee; Taxes. ... - G. Minimum Fee.
+- A. "ASCAP Repertory" means musical works for which ASCAP has the right to license for public performance now or hereafter during the term of this Agreement.
+All compositions written and copyrighted by ASCAP members and in the repertory on the date this Agreement is executed are included for the full term of this Agreement.
+Compositions written or copyrighted by ASCAP members during the license term are included for the full balance of the term. - A. ASCAP grants LICENSEE a non-exclusive Through-to-the-Audience License to perform publicly in the U.S. Territory, by Radio Broadcasting or New Media Transmissions, nondramatic performances of all musical works in the ASCAP Repertory during the Term. - B. If you elect to pay a license fee on the blanket basis for your Radio Broadcasting, subject to the election provisions of Paragraphs 6.A and 6.B below, you agree to pay us a license fee of 1.7% of your Revenue Subject to Fee from Radio Broadcasting for each year 2012 through 2016 of the Agreement. - G. Minimum Fee.
 In no event shall your total annual license fee be less than \$588. - H. Annual Reports.
 You will submit a report of the license fee due for each year 2012 through 2016 of this Agreement, by April 1st of the following year, by fully completing the Statement of Account that will be made available on ASCAP's website.
 For the avoidance of any doubt, all Annual Reports must be submitted using the electronic format and Internet-based delivery transmission methodology to be developed by ASCAP.

 Range Road Music, Inc. v.
-East Coast Foods, Inc.
+East Coast Foods, Inc. 668 F.3d 1148 (9th Cir.
+2012)